-The Securities and Exchange Commission's (SEC's) "CEO Pay Ratio" rule recently took effect for companies with full fiscal years beginning on or after January 1, 2017.
+The SEC's "CEO Pay Ratio" rule recently took effect for companies with full fiscal years beginning on or after January 1, 2017.
 Accordingly, proxy statements filed in 2018 mark the first time that the CEO pay ratio was required to be disclosed for most companies.
 The CEO pay ratio is calculated as the total compensation of the CEO divided by the total compensation of the "median" employee of a company.

 There are various methodologies permitted to calculate the compensation of the CEO and the median employee.
-Therefore, companies must evaluate which methodologies make the most sense, and consider administrative burden, corporate structure, etc. in their decision-making.
+Therefore, companies must evaluate which methodologies make the most sense and consider the administrative burden, corporate structure, etc., in their decision-making.

-The chart below shows a summary of CEO pay ratio statistics within each quartile.
+The table below shows summary CEO pay ratio statistics within each quartile.

-While it remains unclear what constitutes a "good" CEO pay ratio, the data reflects that a ratio of 50x-200x is most prevalent.
+While it remains unclear what constitutes a "good" CEO pay ratio, the data indicates that a ratio of 25x-100x is most prevalent.